 Adam Hatfield, Acting General Manager of MRM, said: “The Independent Monitor continues to conduct a detailed review of our environmental performance and make constructive recommendations for how we can continue to improve.”

 “The entire workforce at MRM is committed to operating responsibly and I’m very proud of their achievements.
 The Independent Monitor’s positive findings about our environmental performance and the continued good health of the McArthur River are a testament to the ongoing progress we’ve made in recent years.”

 The report assessed a total of 1,055 conditions.
 There were no non-compliances.
 There were 39 requirements scored as partly compliant, however, these were largely administrative (e.g. documentation procedures) and posed a low risk to the environment.

 Notes for editors

-With a strong footprint in over 35 countries in both established and emerging regions for natural resources, Glencore's industrial activities are supported by a global network of more than 30 marketing offices.
-Glencore's customers are industrial consumers, such as those in the automotive, steel, power generation, battery manufacturing and oil sectors.
+With a strong footprint in over 35 countries in both established and emerging regions for natural resources, Glencore's industrial and marketing activities are supported by a global network of more than 30 marketing offices.
+Glencore's customers are industrial consumers, such as those in the automotive, steel, power generation and oil sectors.
 We also provide financing, logistics and other services to producers and consumers of commodities.
 Glencore's companies employ around 135,000 people, including contractors.

-McArthur River Mine is located in the Northern Territory approximately 970 kilometres south-east from Darwin and 60 kilometres south-west of its closest township, Borroloola.
-McArthur River Mine mines one of the world’s largest zinc and lead deposits.
+McArthur River Mining is located in the Northern Territory approximately 970 kilometres south-east from Darwin and 60 kilometres south-west of its closest township, Borroloola.
+MRM mines one of the world’s largest zinc and lead deposits.

-McArthur River Mine provides direct employment to about 1,150 people, including contractors.
-In 2020, we contributed over $500 million to the local, Territory and national economies through our payment of wages, spend on goods and services from about 900 suppliers – much of which we sourced in the Territory – taxes and community investment projects.
+MRM provides direct employment to about 1,060 people, including contractors.
+In 2021, we contributed almost $500 million to the local, Territory and national economies through our payment of wages, spend on goods and services from more than 1,000 suppliers – much of which we sourced in the Territory – taxes and community investment projects.